Medical Project

 Duration From 2 - 12 weeks

-Dates All year round from mid-January to mid-December
+Dates From mid-January to mid-December

 Requirements

-• You must have an upper intermediate level of English
+• You must have an Intermediate level (B1) of English

 • Special skills: You should have an ability to take the initiative as well as a compassionate heart and interest in community work.